A small white espresso cup of dark coffee on a gray surface — the visual of a single decaf shot at Starbucks

 The "no decaf" list

+Cold Brew, Iced Coffee, Refreshers, Chai, matcha, and coffee-based Frappuccinos cannot be made decaf — their bases are pre-batched and caffeinated.
 If a barista tells you "we can do that decaf" for any of these, double-check before paying — they may be substituting an espresso-based equivalent rather than actually decaffeinating the listed drink.
+If you are managing caffeine for health reasons, see our Starbucks drinks for diabetics guide for sugar-aware swaps.

 Naturally caffeine-free drinks — the true zero-caffeine list

+Teavana herbal tisanes, steamers, hot chocolate, lemonades, and creme Frappuccinos have zero or near-zero caffeine with no modification needed.
 These drinks have zero caffeine by default — no modification needed.
 Best choice for pregnancy, sensitivity, or evening orders.
+Watching calories too?
+Compare these with our list of Starbucks drinks under 100 calories.

 Hot drinks